-At a time when Covid-19 limits our ability to stay in touch with our loved ones, personal messaging platforms like WhatsApp have been great for helping us to feel and stay connected.
+When Covid-19 limited our ability to see and spend time with our loved ones, personal messaging platforms like WhatsApp and Facebook Messenger were great for helping us to feel and stay connected.

 The impact on your business